 Podophyllin

-Podophyllin contains a powerful antiviral plant extract called podophyllotoxin that not only prevents the virus from developing and spreading further, but will also clear the genital warts within around four weeks.
 Warticon is a popular branded version of podophyllin, available in both solution and cream form, that is both effective and fast-acting.

 Imiquimod

-- Wearing away of the top layers of the skin
+- wearing away of the top layers of the skin

-- Skin irritation including redness, itching, burning sensation
+- skin irritation including redness, itching, burning sensation

-- Skin ulcers, scabs, dry skin or skin discolouration
+- skin ulcers, scabs, dry skin or skin discolouration

-- Minor pain or swelling
+- minor pain or swelling

 If any of the above symptoms become severe, stop using the solution immediately and seek medical attention.